 The current consensus among many practitioners is that some variants in CBS (especially the CBS 699) causes homocysteine to move down too quickly (not braking enough), stressing SUOX, creating excess glutamate, and stressing the adrenals.
-If there are numerous GAD gene variants, this can compound glutamate levels even more leading to many neurodegenerative health issues.
+If there are variants in BDNF and GAD1, this can compound glutamate levels even more leading to many neurodegenerative health issues.

 However, research shows that mutations in the CBS gene decrease enzymatic activity, which increases the plasma homocysteine concentration.
 Deficiencies in CBS activity caused by CBS genetic mutations are the most frequent cause of familial high homocysteine and the underlying cause of the homozygous CBS genetic disorder homocystinuria, which is characterized by severe high homocysteine levels.

 Human genetic studies have identified at least 153 point mutations, insertions, deletions, and one small indel present in the CBS locus.
 Not all of the point mutations have been directly tested for activity; those that have (∼20) significantly reduce CBS activity.

 So which one is it?

 The mechanistic etiology of disease states associated with CBS deficiency is likely to depend on the H2S-producing activity of the resulting mutated proteins.
 A greater focus needs to be placed on not simply the homocysteine-metabolizing activity of the various CBS mutations but especially on developing a better understanding of how these mutations alter H2S production.